 What do I do if I lose my COVID-19 vaccination card?

-When you are vaccinated for COVID-19, you will be provided a record of immunization from the Centers for Disease Control and Prevention.
+When you are vaccinated for COVID-19, you will be provided a record of immunization from the CDC

 Maricopa County Public Health recommends taking a picture of the front and back of your vaccine card for your records.